In this post, George Ge explains his hacks for nailing an ATAR of 98.55.

 My proudest achievement so far this year is winning the GPS Tennis 2nd Grade Premiership for the first time in my school’s history.
 Not only was it an amazing sporting achievement for me, it also demonstrated the perfect balance between academic and co-curricular excellence that I had managed to find at the time.

-I wish someone told me earlier and more more forcefully the great importance of English.
+I wish someone told me earlier and more forcefully the great importance of English.
 If I had put in half the effort I put in now at the beginning of my high school life, I am almost certain that my grades in the subject would be excellent.
-Being more focused on actual practice questions rather than opting to try and memorise theory for all my subjects is another aspect of study that I wish I did differently.
+Being more focused on actual practice questions rather than trying to theory for all my subjects is another aspect of study that I wish I did differently.

 My advice would be to live a balanced life in your senior years of high school and not allow study to devour every aspect of your life.